Your First Binary Simulations with POSYDON 🌠

 The copied population_params.ini

-contains the parameters to run 10 binaries at a metallicity of \(Z=1 Z_\odot\).
+contains the parameters to run 10 binaries at the one of the metallicities currently supported by POSYDON.
+Open the population_params.ini

 # In units of solar metallicity